Jovenel Moïse: Legacy

 Although some praised his proposed reforms, Moïse faced significant criticism during his presidency and following his assassination.
 He was widely accused of attempting to alter the constitution to consolidate government power and extend his presidency.
 In 2019, he was accused of embezzlement in relation to an investigation into PetroCaribe funds.
-Moise was denounced by Human Rights organization for criminalizing common forms of protest and creating an intelligence agency to provide surveillance of the political opposition.
-A report by the International Human Rights Clinic at Harvard Law School found his government complicit in systematically employing violent gangs to suppress political demonstrations and opposition, including planning, executing and covering-up of deadly massacres that amounted to crimes against humanity.
-The report stated that Moïse’s failure to stop or respond to attacks initiated by his subordinates may have made himself liable for crimes against humanity.
+Moise was denounced by human rights organization for criminalizing common forms of protest and creating an intelligence agency to provide surveillance of the political opposition.
+A report by the International Human Rights Clinic at Harvard Law School found his government complicit in systematically employing violent gangs to suppress political demonstrations and opposition, including planning, executing and covering up of deadly massacres that amounted to crimes against humanity.
+The report stated that Moïse's failure to stop or respond to attacks initiated by his subordinates may have made him liable for crimes against humanity.
 Conversely, he also received commendation for his initiatives aimed at curbing corruption and his willingness to dismantle monopolies, as well as his efforts to challenge oligarchs and members of the Haitian elite.